Diversity and Inclusion

 Office of Minority & Women Inclusion

-Senior Vice President & Chief Financial Officer Valerie J. Van Meter serves as the EEO Officer and Director of the Office of Minority & Inclusion (OMWI).
+Senior Vice President Nokihomis Willis serves as the EEO Officer and Director of the Office of Minority & Inclusion (OMWI).

 Updates from the OMWI Director

-- 2015 Annual Report - Fifth Annual Report, covering January 1 to December 31, 2015.
+- 2016 Annual Report - Sixth Annual Report, covering January 1 to December 31, 2016.
 The report offers a comprehensive summary of the Bank’s accomplishments, challenges and opportunities as they relate to minority and women employment, supplier diversity and financial literary and community outreach.
-This report covers the period from January 1 through December 31, 2015.

 - 2014 Annual Report - Fourth Annual Report.